aws-samples/amazon-ivs-real-time-background-replacement-demo-for-web/README.md

-## Amazon IVS Background Replacement Demo for Web
+## Amazon IVS Background Replacement Demo with Generative AI for Web

 A demo web application intended as an educational tool to demonstrate how you can do background replacement on Amazon IVS.
 This demo also demonstrates how to use to a generative AI prompt to replace your background.